newtheatre/history-project/_shows/21_22/accidental_death_of_an_activist.md

 ---

 Three police officers have made false statements about an incident that led to the unlawful death of a Black man in the street.
 The Maniac, a serial impersonator, discovers the details of the crime and impersonates a visiting judge who was being sent to review the case.

 The Maniac takes the three officers through a loop, tricking them into not only confessing but incriminating themselves further.

-Accidental death of an activist focuses on the recent Black lives matter movement and the systematic injustice of the modern age.
-Inspired by Dario Fo’s “the accidental death of an anarchist”.
+'Accidental death of an activist' focuses on the recent Black lives matter movement and the systematic injustice of the modern age.
+Inspired by Dario Fo’s 'the accidental death of an anarchist'.